Irvinnlim/Project-1---TETRIS/README.md

 Furthermore, TETRIS is a classic game that my Fiancee loves and hence, it gives me great joy to make this game for her.

 ## Technologies
-- HTML, CSS & Javascript
+- HTML
-- HTML canvas for graphics
+- HTML Canvas
+- Javascript
+- CSS

 ## About Me
 I am an aspiring software developer and I aim to continualy hone my programming skills inorder to write programs that bring convenience and joy to the everyday life.
 My GitHub profile can be accessed via https://github.com/Irvinnlim